paseo-network/paseo-action-submission/pas/PAS-44-Onboard-paras-slots.md

 created: 27-02-2024
 ---

-Please use this template when creating a new PAS.
-Note that a PAS number will need to be manually assigned by the author.
-When creating a PR for your PAS, please use an abbreviated title in the filename, PAS-draft_title_abbrev.md.
-The title should be 44 characters or less.

 ## Summary
 Means to onboard a parachain to Paseo via **leases and slot assingment**.
 This PAS is to be deprecated once parachain scheduling via coretime is deployed in Paseo.